 To tell you about us, I need to start with when I was first introduced to sailing.
 My grandfather owned a Bristol 29 sailboat named “Bohemian”.
 That was the boat I grew up on.
 I spent many summer weeks out on that boat and my love of sailing started there.
 My grandfather grew too old to maintain the boat and I was too young to know what I was doing (and lost interest sailing).
 When my grandfather passed away, I decided to sell the boat and distance myself from sailing altogether.

-A few years later, KC and I decided to give sailing a go again and we purchased a Pearson 26 and sailed that for a whole year.
-We had many repairs to do on the Pearson, including replacing spongy decks and antiquated outboards.
+A few years later, My wife KC and I decided to give sailing a go again and we purchased a Pearson 26 and sailed that for a whole year.
+We had many repairs to do on the Pearson, including replacing spongy decks and an antiquated outboard.
 If you add the repairs to the cost of the slip (one of the cheapest slips in the Chesapeake at $2000 a year) it became a bit overwhelming and I decided to sell the Pearson.

-In February of 2016 we became Tiwal's and Takacat's United States distributor.
-We are very honored to be selected to represent all three brands as they are all brands that have revolutionized their respective segments of the recreational maritime industry.
+In February of 2016, we became XCAT's and Takacat's United States distributor.
+We are very honored to be selected to represent all of our brands as they are all brands that have revolutionized their respective segments of the recreational maritime industry.

-We look forward to hearing your stories of buying your first MiniCat, X-Cat, or Takacat and showing your sons, daughters, or grandchildren the ropes of the open water.
+We look forward to hearing your stories of buying your first MiniCat, X-Cat, or one of our recently added boats, Happy Cat and ROWonAir and showing your sons, daughters, or grandchildren the ropes of the open water.
 They will be memories to last a lifetime!

 Alex Caslow AKA Redbeard